Powertrip

 Powertrip is the fourth studio album by American rock band Monster Magnet, released on June 16, 1998.
-The album was the band's commercial breakthrough, achieving mainstream success due largely to the hit single, "Space Lord".
+The album was the band's commercial breakthrough, achieving mainstream success due largely to the hit single "Space Lord".
 Other hit songs on the album include "Powertrip", "Temple of Your Dreams", and "See You in Hell".
-The album itself, reached #1 on the Heatseekers Charts, #21 in the German Charts, #65 in the UK Charts, and #97 on the Billboard 200.
+The album reached #1 on the Heatseekers Charts, #21 in the German Charts, #65 in the UK Charts, and #97 on the Billboard 200.
 The album was certified gold by the RIAA on January 25, 1999.
 Music videos were made for the songs "Space Lord", "Powertrip", and "See You in Hell".

 Recording

 After the Dopes to Infinity tour, Dave Wyndorf flew to Las Vegas to work on the group's next album.
 He got a hotel room 10 mi outside the city, where he would write one song a day for twenty-one days.
 Most of the songs were based on the themes of Las Vegas, such as naked women and people losing their money.
 The song "Tractor" is a re-recorded version of the song originally released on the band's 1990 EP Monster Magnet.